List of Halo characters: Harbinger

-Harbinger (voiced by Debra Wilson) is a secondary antagonist of Halo Infinite who sought to free her race, the Endless, also known as the Xanalyn, from imprisonment by utilizing Zeta Halo.
+Harbinger (voiced by Debra Wilson) is a secondary antagonist of Halo Infinite who sought to free her race, the Endless, also known as the Xalanyn, from imprisonment by utilizing Zeta Halo.
 The Forerunners passed judgement on her race for an unspecified crime, possibly even simply being too powerful, sealing them inside genetic repositories.
 After being awoken by the Banished, she forms a tenuous alliance with Escharum to defeat Master Chief, though she believes herself to be above him.
 Despite her hatred of the Forerunners, she opposes humanity simply as a means to an end, otherwise having no ill will towards them.

 Following Escharum's defeat, Harbinger attempts to use the Silent Auditorium to locate and free the Endless.
 While she seemingly perishes at Master Chief's hands, she claims to have successfully accomplished this task, raising the attention of Atriox in an ending cutscene.